Quasisymmetric geometry of the Julia sets of McMullen maps: Introduction

 The Mandelbrot set $M$ is the collection of all the parameters $c$ such that the Julia set of $P_c(z)=z^2+c$ is connected.
 Let $H$ be a \emph{hyperbolic component} of $M$.
 For each $c\in H$, $P_c$ has an attracting periodic orbit with period depending only on $H$ but not on $c$.
 We use $p(H)$ to denote this period.
 There exists a unique parameter $r_H$ on the boundary of $H$ such that $P_{r_H}$ has a parabolic Fatou component with period $p(H)$.
 This point $r_H$ is called the \emph{root} of $H$.
-In particular, let $H_\heartsuit$ be the hyperbolic component of $M$ with period 1.
-The subscript $\heartsuit$ depicts the shape of $H_\heartsuit$, which is bounding by a cardioid.
+In particular, let

+be the hyperbolic component of $M$ with period 1.
+The subscript $\heartsuit$ depicts the shape of $H_\heartsuit$, which is surrounded by a cardioid.
 The hyperbolic components of $M$ can be divided into two types: \textit{satellite} and \textit{primitive} (see definitions in \S \ref{Non-escap-case}).
-An intuitive difference between this two types of components is: The primitive hyperbolic component is bounding by a cardioid, but the satellite one is not.
+An intuitive difference between these two types of components is: the primitive hyperbolic component is surrounded by a cardioid, but the satellite one is not.

-Since each hyperbolic component $\mathcal{H}$ in $\Lambda$ is contained in some maximal homeomorphic image of the Mandelbrot set (see \cite[Theorem 10]{St}), we can also define the corresponding \textit{root} $r_{\mathcal{H}}$ of $\mathcal{H}$ and divide the hyperbolic components in $\Lambda$ into satellite and primitive these two types (see \S \ref{Non-escap-case}).
+Since each hyperbolic component $\mathcal{H}$ in $\Lambda$ is contained in some maximal homeomorphic image of the Mandelbrot set (see \cite[Theorem 10]{Ste06}), we can also define the corresponding \textit{root} $r_{\mathcal{H}}$ of $\mathcal{H}$ and divide the hyperbolic components in $\Lambda$ into two types: satellite and primitive (see \S \ref{Non-escap-case}).